Meet People Just Like You

 Deb Owens, Nurse on a Mission

 Debra Owens leads a busy life.
-Right before Easter last year, Deb—a mother, wife, nurse practitioner, and manager of the Neonatal Intensive Care Unit at UVA Children’s Hospital—was responsible for caring for many people.
+Right before Easter, Deb—a mother, wife, nurse practitioner, and manager of the Neonatal Intensive Care Unit at UVA Children’s —was responsible for caring for many people.
 Then she developed a severe headache and noticed a drooping of her right eyelid.

 Deb wanted to do something to show her gratitude for the exceptional care she received — and she wanted to help the next patient.
 She turned to our Get Involved platform to help plan an event that would support healthy lifestyles and raise awareness for carotid artery dissection and young stroke.
 “I was able to combine something that I was active in with a cause that’s close to my heart.”